 Management of Acceleware may seek additional funding to support ongoing losses until Acceleware reaches a level of revenue which will sustain its operations on an internal basis.
 The rate of growth in the market for Acceleware's products and services and Acceleware's success in gaining market share, have been less than Acceleware anticipated.
 Acceleware cannot be assured that additional funding will be available, or if available, that it will be available on acceptable terms.
 If adequate funds are not available, Acceleware may have to reduce substantially or eliminate expenditures for research and development, testing, production and marketing of its products and services.
 There can be no assurance that the Company will be able to raise additional capital if its capital resources are exhausted.
 The ability to arrange additional financing in the future will depend, in part, upon the prevailing capital market conditions as well as the business and performance of Acceleware.
-There can be no assurance that Acceleware will be successful in arranging additional financing or that such additional financing will be available on satisfactory terms.
+There can be no assurance that such additional financing or that such additional financing will be available on assurance that such additional financing will be available on assurance that Acceleware will be successful in arranging additional financing or that such additional financing will be available on satisfactory terms.